 - 9.19 The Council wishes to establish public access to both banks of the River Usk in the form of either promenades or less formal footpaths which can provide pleasant, attractive and interesting managed walkways and cycleways.
 The riverfront has experienced significant regeneration over the last decade, with a number of large scale developments taking place.
 The incorporation of a cycleway/footpath has been successfully negotiated as part of these developments, resulting in significant progress being made towards a continuous walkway/cycleway along the river's edge. - 9.20 The Council will seek to secure the construction of a continuation in the route, where gaps exists.
 Links will also be sought to existing and proposed non-riverfront routes to encourage movement between the urban, rural and riverfront areas, and contribute to Newport wide network coverage.
 Certain areas, such as Newport Docks, will not be appropriate for unrestricted public access.
 The missing portion of the riverside footpath at Lliswerry Pill remains a priority.
-Additional details on gaps and design considerations will be set out in Supplementary Planning Guidance.
-Certain areas, such as Newport Docks, will not be appropriate for unrestricted public access.

-9.21 The River Usk and Severn Estuary are sites of international importance for nature conservation.
+Additional details on gaps and design considerations will be set out in Supplementary Planning Guidance. - 9.21 The River Usk and Severn Estuary are sites of international importance for nature conservation.
 As such, any proposals arising from this Policy must adhere to the other Policies within the Plan, including GP5.
 Public accessibility to the river must not compromise its environmental value.